amyheather/programming_notes/simulation/simpy.md

 You can see it's pretty similar.
 Ignoring the slight differences in what is being modelled (and that is not collecting results), the main differences in how code is structured are:
 * No class for global parameters - defined within script
 * Function for patient attending clinic (service()) is within Patient rather than Model
+* Environment, Resource, run and process outside of the Model

 ```
 class Patient: